Lopez15-Hub/hotel-books-backend/readme.md

          npm install

 3. Setup environments
-    - Create .env file and copy vars from .env.example fill with your credentials
+    - Create .env file and copy vars from .env.example.
+Fill with your credentials

         PORT=4070